 Any client that supports a custom OpenAI or Ollama base URL works out of the box.

-We're building an agentic router — a fleet that doesn't just wait for requests, but generates its own work, learns your patterns, and uses idle compute proactively.
+Multimodal routing, smart benchmarking, and dynamic context optimization are shipped.
+Now we're building an agentic router — a fleet that doesn't just wait for requests, but generates its own work, learns your patterns, and uses idle compute proactively.

 Contact Us →Stop leaving compute on the table.
 Start herding.